Delilah (Tom Jones song): Certifications and sales

+Sensational Alex Harvey Band cover

+In 1975, Scottish rock band The Sensational Alex Harvey Band released a live version of the song, edited from their album Live.
+It peaked at number 7 in the UK chart, becoming the band's biggest hit.

 Use in Welsh rugby

 Shortly after its release, "Delilah" became an unofficial anthem in Welsh rugby.
 As early as 1971, Max Boyce's own hit song, Hymns and Arias referenced "Delilah"'s popularity alongside more traditional Welsh hymns:

 The song's popularity saw it become part of official matchday performances at Wales matches, especially those at the old National Stadium.
 On 17 April 1999, Jones performed Delilah as part of the pre-match build-up to Wales' victory over England at Wembley Stadium in the 1999 Five Nations Championship.

-In February 2023, it was removed because of its description of a murder.